Technically great, but the iO6 is nearly identical & a lot cheaper

 - Rapid recharging with the magnetic charging stand

-- Real-time tracking via Bluetooth can be valuable to the most committed users
+- Real-time tracking via Bluetooth can be valuable for the most committed users

 - American Dental Association (ADA) approved

-- Requires specific heads which are more expensive
+- Requires iO specific heads which are more expensive

 - Bluetooth connectivity isn’t essential and adds to the cost

-The iO6 is cheaper
+The iO6 is a better value toothbrush

 By opting for the iO Series 6 rather than the iO7, you are likely to save yourself a fair amount of money.